appsignal/appsignal-elixir/README.md

 ## Configuration

-A complete list of all configurable options for AppSignal for Elixr is available in [our documentation](http://docs.appsignal.com/elixir/configuration/).
+A complete list of all configurable options for AppSignal for Elixir is available in [our documentation](http://docs.appsignal.com/elixir/configuration/).